pisv/gethandly.wiki-playground/Step-Four.md

 In Handly, a source file (as a model element) can be switched into a *working copy* mode.
-Switching to working copy means that the source file's structure and properties will no longer correspond to the file's saved contents.
+Switching to working copy means that the source file's structure and properties shall no longer correspond to the file's saved contents.
 Instead, those structure and properties will reflect the current contents of the source file's editor.
 To enable this, the editor needs to be integrated with Handly.